ithacaxyz/porto/.changeset/dull-clouds-warn.md

 "porto": patch
 ---

-Add a new surface color to the theme: `baseAltBackground`.
+Added a new surface color to the theme: `baseAltBackground`.